ocp4opsandsecurity/service-mesh/service-mesh-features.md

 #### Load Balancing
 Round-robin is the default load balancing policy, where each service instance in the instance pool gets a request in turn.

-1. Supported load balancing policy models:
+Supported load balancing policy models:
 - **Random:** Requests are forwarded at random to instances in the pool.
 - **Weighted:** Requests are forwarded in the pool according to a specific percentage.
 - **Least requests:** Requests are forwarded to the instances with the least number of requests.

-2. Example
-A canary rollout, a phased software release, can be implemented using a **weighted** load balancing policy.

-2. Route the bulk of the review traffic to version `v2` with the balance routed to `v3` using the following command:
+1. **Weighted** example routes the bulk of the review traffic to version `v2` with the balance routed to `v3` using the following command:
 ```bash
 oc apply -f- <<EOF
   apiVersion: networking.istio.io/v1beta1